Writing Is My Passion

 My short story, “Inside,” was published in the Hardboiled magazine in 2004.
 Another short story, “Scars on Brown Earth,” was selected as one of the finalists in the Glimmer Train’s Fall 2007 Short Story Contest for New Writer.
 My travel vignette, “Cats Among the Ruins,” was published in the 3 February 2009 issue of The Christian Science Monitor.
 And my short story, “The Other Side of War,” was published in the Spring 2013 edition of The Northern Virginia Review.
-I am currently working on a novel, a story about a war correspondent in World War II Italy.
+I finished my debut novel, a story about a war correspondent in World War II Italy.

 Ian Pierce, an NCIS special agent, is on a hunt for a murderer aboard the USS Kitty Hawk.
 He tracks the killer down but ends up with an experience that changes him forever.